 In 1993, UIA added a licentiate in Communication Studies, and this was followed by UFSIA's introducing a candidate in Communication Studies two years later.
 All this changed in 2004, when the Bachelor-Master structure was introduced.

-Since the very beginning, research has lain at the heart of the faculty, as evidenced by the abundance of research reports, journal articles and monographs published over the decades.
+Since the very beginning, research has been at the heart of the faculty, as evidenced by the abundance of research reports, journal articles and monographs published over the decades.

 For many years, the faculty was dominated in terms of staff numbers by the Sociology department, which allowed for the development of several large, productive research groups.
 Some of these were founded as early as the 1970s (CSB) and 1980s (OASeS).
 The main focus of these research groups lies on (social) policy research, with results typically being disseminated via research reports and monographs.